 Keep a batch of these Loaded Egg Burritos in your freezer for a quick and easy hot breakfast on busy mornings.
-Pop one in the microwave and be ready to head out the door in minutes.
+Pop a frozen breakfast wrap in the microwave in the morning and be ready to head out the door in minutes.

 By now it isn't a secret that I do not like to make breakfast.
 Well, first thing in the morning that is.

 I am all for making a batch of Banana Oatmeal Pancakes or these Green Chile Egg Taquitos in the AFTERNOON and freezing them for the following day or week.
 My brain just does not wake up early enough to be cooking on a hot stove or cutting things with a sharp knife.

 Although, with our kids getting older, I am realizing that I need to start doubling the batches of food that I am freezing.
 I make these Banana Pancakes and freeze them for the week.
 Then the kids eat pancakes for breakfast, and in two days those pancakes are gone.

 We had some sausage to use up last week, so I added it to scrambled eggs, peppers, hash browns, bacon, and cheese to make a batch of the best breakfast burritos.

 Each burrito is a full meal.
 I stuffed each tortilla with a healthy portion of scrambled eggs.
 Eggs have a high-quality protein that helps keep you fuller longer.
 This also means more energy longer into the day.
 Our kids need this energy and protein to keep them from being hungry while they are in school.

 Did you also know that eggs can help form muscle tissue, build muscle strength, and repair muscles after working out?
 Sounds to me like I should be preparing more eggs for our hungry kiddos to start their mornings with.